AT-1501 (antiCD40L) is an antibody therapeutic with comprehensive and promising preclinical data. It

 which has been the primary source of support for the research behind the early discoveries and

 development of AT-1501.
-Additional funding from grants have come from The ALS Association, ALS
+Additional funding has come from Augie's Quest, ALS Association, ALS Finding a Cure,

 Kaplan-Meier time-to-event analysis for